protofire/solhint/docs/architecture.md

 ## How to Contribute

-Solhint is a open source project, and you can follow the [instructions here](https://github.com/protofire/solhint/blob/master/docs/contributing.md) to contribute.
+Solhint is an open source project, and you can follow the [instructions here](https://github.com/protofire/solhint/blob/master/docs/contributing.md) to contribute.

 Thanks for your contribution to Solhint.